ClarissaTerrones/ProjectTempate/README.md

     * Output: Prediction of the protein's functional class (one of five categories).
     * Models:
         * Histogram-based Gradient Boosting Classifier: Chosen for its efficiency and performance on tabular data.
-    * Loss, Optimizer, other Hyperparameters: The `HistGradientBoostingClassifier` in scikit-learn uses a loss function appropriate for multi-class classification (e.g., categorical cross-entropy implicitly).
-We used the default optimizer and some default hyperparameters initially, with `random_state` set for reproducibility.

 ### Training